thelichedev/blog/posts/defect_evaluation.md

 I'll speak about mature teams to describe teams where quality is a competitive advantage, and immature teams where quality is seen mainly as an unaffordable cost.

-Mature teams exhibit (often inconsciously) control over their quality practices, immature teams exhibit a absence of control, or even of awareness of their quality problems.
+Mature teams exhibit (often inconsciously) control over their quality practices, immature teams exhibit an absence of control, or even of awareness of their quality problems.

 ## A simple sotware defect evaluation grid